 Things to do on Thanksgiving in Los Angeles

-Every year on the Saturday before Thanksgiving, the Great Los Angeles Walk debunks all of those cliches about walking in LA.
-Hundreds of walkers start the free urban hike on one side of the city and, nine hours and 17 miles later, end up at the other.
+Every year on the Saturday before Thanksgiving, the Great Los Angeles Walk debunks all of those cliches about walking in L.A.
+Hundreds of walkers start the free urban hike on one side of the city and, nine hours and 18 miles later, end up at the other.
 You can hop on or off the walk whenever you'd like, and though no reservations are required, RSVPs are appreciated.
 This year’s route starts in Arcadia and makes its way through Pasadena, down along the Arroyo and into Downtown L.A.

 Enjoy your Thanksgiving meal amongst fish and sea otters this year at the Aquarium of the Pacific.
 Feast on a traditional Thanksgiving buffet in the Aquarium’s Café Scuba and then explore the more than 11,000 animals from the Pacific on view.
 Definitely not your typical Thanksgiving setting!

 L.A. doesn’t typically seem like much of a winter wonderland, until, that is, you create an ice skating rink right in the midst of Downtown skyscrapers and L.A. icons.
 Come glide and pretend there’s snow on the ground at Pershing Square’s outdoor holiday skating rink—one of the biggest in the city.
 Look out for special events throughout the season, like curling lessons, a silent disco skate and DJ nights.